 The two will improve volatility by implementing stricter-than-usual risk-management safeguards such as initial margin requirements between 35 and 40 percent.

 Reducing volatility could mean more investors in the institutional sectors would find Bitcoin more attractive to deal in.
-The regulation could also see reduction of market manipulation, flash rallies, trading outages and other problems that are very likely on unregulated markets.
+The regulation could also see a reduction in market manipulation, flash rallies, trading outages and other problems that are very likely on unregulated markets.

 The two companies also agreed to share information and send CFTC data on the settlement process so the regulator can conduct own surveillance.

 Bitcoin responded in price by jumping around $300 up after 20 minutes of the announcement.
 The coin had reached $11,000 this week by Wednesday before returning to under $9,500 on CoinMarketCap.
 It is currently trading at over $11,000 at the time of this writing.